 - The Department has been able to acquire a grant to provide bottled drinking water to the customers in CSA 70 W3.
 The Department is providing bottled water in the interim due to the uranium levels until a treatment system can be installed.
-Bottled water is being provided at the rate of one half-gallon (.5) of water, per person, per day to all customers who desire to receive it. - The Department is working with the State to obtain grant funding for treatment.
+Bottled water is being provided at the rate of one half-gallon (.5) of water, per person, per day to all customers who desire to receive it. - The Department is working with the State to obtain grant funding for uranium treatment.
+Updates with our progress is expected to be available to the community in 2021-22.